asilvajunior/devops-case-studies/03_terraform_modular/README.md

 # Terraform on Azure Reference Modular

-This repository helps you implement infrastructure as modular code using Terraform and Microsoft Azure.
+This repository helps you implement infrastructure as multi monolithic code using Terraform and Microsoft Azure.

 ```
-📦03_terraform_module
+📦03_terraform_modular
  ┣ 📂modules
  ┃ ┣ 📂dns
  ┃ ┃ ┗ 📜main.tf
  ┃ ┗ 📂vm
  ┃ ┃ ┗ 📜main.tf
+ ┣ 📜.DS_Store
  ┣ 📜.gitignore
+ ┣ 📜.terraform-docs.yml
+ ┣ 📜Makefile
  ┣ 📜README.md
  ┗ 📜main.tf
  ```

 ## Prerequisites

 In order to follow this documentation and try it by yourself, you need: